Low Islets, Australia 2012

 This idyllic coral cay is one of 300 that are created when the low-lying flat reef is above sea level.
 The main islet’s area is just 570 acres and is sheltered from the powerful southeastern swell that breaks in violently on the outer ribbon reefs.

 Low Isle, (which has the heritage-listed lighthouse), began life as a lagoonal reef in which the central depression has been filled with coral debris to become a low-tide platform.
 The corals of the islets are exposed by the tides.
 Abundant coral fish species are bet wiewed by snorkeling; however, the crown of thorns starfish, coral bleaching, cyclones and climate-change have caused declines in all families of hard corals.
+Named by Captain Cook in 1770, these cays were the site of the first extensive scientific study of a coral reef anywhere in the world in 1928.

 The lslets are among thousands of individual reefs that sweep north from the Tropic of Capricorn, some 2,300 km to Torres Strait, where they merge with those along southern Papua New Guinea.
 All modern reefs have evolved in the last 6,000 years, since the sea level returned to the present level.